 He foresees two problems with respect to merchandising the bowls.
 First, he has become attached to them, and parting with them will not be easy.
 Second, he has not seen another human being since setting out on his journey.
 Although he finds sweet cakes, cheese, and milk each day, he is alone.
 He arranges his bowls attractively on wooden shelves and waits for customers, but no one comes.

 One day he sees two men on the riverbank downstream, and he shouts and waves to attract their attention.
 The strangers step onto a raft, push off, and float down the river without seeing his gesticulations.
 The man stops waving and is sad.

 Several days pass, and the man decides to build his own raft and float downriver to sell his bowls.
 He gathers some small logs, lashes them together with ropes that he weaves from vines, loads his belongings onto the craft, and looks back at his little cabin.

 Intuitively, he knows that if he leaves, no more food and bowls of milk will await him in the mornings, and he becomes afraid.
 He unloads his things, cuts the raft loose, and watches it float slowly out of sight.
 Staying put seems better than risking the loss of his sustenance.

 The man lives to be old, and the wooden bowls fill several lean-tos that he constructs nearby.
-He places the more pleasing ones around the cabin as decorations, and he stacks the others neatly in the outbuildings.
+He places the more pleasing ones inside the cabin as decorations, and he stacks the others neatly in the outbuildings.